dotnet-presentations/dotnet-maui-workshop/Part 7 - MVPVM/README.md

 When the Inventory button is clicked the InventoryPage will be navigated to instantiating it.
 It will likewise have a presenter interface (IInventoryPresenter) in its constructor.
 As with MainPage, it will invoke the `OnInitializeComponent(flexLayout)` in its constructor.

 Note that the view's constructor invokes the base class constructor with a parameter of `presenter`, e.g.,`base(presenter)` on line 9 above.
 This is where framework magic happens; the ContentPage constructor first invokes the `presenter.Initialize(this)` method and then sets the BindingContext to the view model the presenter declared.
-This is how our pages, deriving from ContentPage [below] wires up our framework.
+This is how our pages, deriving from ContentPage [below] wire up our framework.

 ![UML](../Art/MvpVm/ContentPageBase.png)